sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 # IT Strategy for IITB

-## Continuous Learning, Automation and Improving
+## Continuous Learning, Automation and Improvement

 ### 20% Time